Skip to main content

 When ready, click the 'Begin!' button to start the process.

-Step 3 - For blank topics and articles: Complete the overview
+Step 3 - For new blank topics: Complete the overview

-If you select a new blank topic or article, your process begins with an overview - four elements that describe what your topic or article will be about.
+If you select a new blank topic, your process begins with an overview - four elements that describe what your topic or article will be about.
 The title and overview can be edited later to reflect the final content.

 • Title.
-A short title for your topic or article (max 70 characters).
+A short title for your topic (max 70 characters).

-• What is the topic/article about?
-A paragraph describing the content the topic or article should address.
+• What is the topic about?
+A paragraph describing the content the topic should address.
 This information is important not just for future explorers but also to give guidance to the creator about what they should include in the scope of the topic or article.

-• Why is this topic/article important?
-A paragraph outlining the relevance of the knowledge and the benefits to the explorer in completing the topic or article.
+• Why is this topic important?
+A paragraph outlining the relevance of the knowledge and the benefits to the explorer in completing the topic.
 This paragraph is also useful for the creator to understand how to position content.

-• Who is this topic/article for?
-A sentence or two outlining the roles and experience levels suited to this topic or article.
+• Who is this topic for?
+A sentence or two outlining the roles and experience levels suited to this topic.
 Once again this is important for the creator so they can present content at an appropriate level.

-You can then save your topic or article.
-At this stage, your new topic or article consists of nothing more than a title and overview.
+You can then save your topic.
+At this stage, your new topic consists of nothing more than a title and overview.
 It needs structure and content, both of which come from a creator.

 Tips on assigning a creator

 • Go to the person who will be the creator and view their profile in the Admin area (go to the People tab, search for the person and then click on their name).
-When you view that person, go to the Topic or Article tabs.
-Beside the title of the new topic or article, click 'Make creator'.
+When you view that person, go to the Topic tab.
+Beside the title of the new topic, click 'Make creator'.

-You can assign multiple creators to a topic or article, but they will need to coordinate their efforts carefully.
+You can assign multiple creators to a topic, but they will need to coordinate their efforts carefully.

 Did this answer your question?